dreamworksanimation/openmoonray/building/general_build.md

 Setting ***-DBUILD_QT_APPS=NO*** will suppress building of the Qt applications *moonray_gui* and *arras_render*, which removes the dependency on Qt5 libraries.

-Setting ***-DMOONRAY_USE_CUDA=NO*** builds MoonRay without GPU support : CUDA and Optix are no longer required dependencies, but MoonRay will not use XPU mode or GPU denoising even if a GPU is present at run time.
+Setting ***-DMOONRAY_USE_OPTIX=NO*** builds MoonRay without GPU support : CUDA and Optix are no longer required dependencies, but MoonRay will not use XPU mode or GPU denoising even if a GPU is present at run time.

 ---
 ## Installation Setup